butteff/ubuntu-server-daily-mail-info/readme.md

 4. Canonical hello information about your processes, memory, hdd usage, how many users login in right now and other, that you can see on your login.
 5. Backup log (if you do it from script to backup.log)
 6. Any mounted hdd size.
+7. Differents in your packages, new packages in system

 Script is easy and you can configure it, like you want or add something else.